Learn how to play...by playing!

 |

-6x Player boards (Director, Producer, The Star, Cinematographer, Editor, Production Designer), designating your role and your unique abilities.
+6x Player boards (Director, Production Designer, The Star, Producer, Editor, Cinematographer), designating your role and your unique abilities.

 |